sagemath/trac_to_gh/Issue 1294.md

 # Issue 1294: v.n() function blows up when v is a vector

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1294

 Original creator: jason